Noxcrew/interfaces-kotlin/README.md

-# `interfaces`
+# `interfaces-kotlin`

 _Building interfaces in Kotlin since 2022._

-`interfaces` is a builder-style user interface library designed to make creation of flexible user interfaces as easy as possible.
+`interfaces-kotlin` is a builder-style user interface library designed to make creation of flexible user interfaces as easy as possible.

 This is a forked version of the [original interfaces by Incendo](https://github.com/Incendo/interfaces).
 Specifically, this repository contains a Kotlin version of interfaces v2 (or interfaces-next).
 The entire library is written in Kotlin and uses